fastrgv/AdaGate/README.md

 * graphics card with ample memory & updated driver that supports OpenGL version 3.3 or later.
 * Windows, GNU/Linux or OSX;
 * optional game controller or joystick.
-* OSX:  must have OpenAL.framework, which comes on v10.4 and newer

 ### Note on Intel embedded graphics